-FAQs for PAR-MH-19-289 Building in vivo Preclinical Assays of Circuit Engagement for Application in Therapeutic Development (R01 Clinical Trial Not Allowed)
+FAQs for PAR-23-091 Building in vivo Preclinical Assays of Circuit Engagement for Application in Therapeutic Development (R01 Clinical Trial Not Allowed)

 1. What is the purpose of this FOA?

-This initiative supports the development of innovative, non-invasive measures of brain activity in preclinical species as assays for the therapeutic development pipeline.
-Assay measures to be optimized and evaluated will emulate neurophysiological processes or behavioral measures that are directly relevant to functional domains that may be impaired in mental illnesses.
-If successful, the preclinical measures developed through this initiative could be evaluated for cross-species conservation with humans in future studies.
-In all, the goal is to identify those assay measure with a strong research-based rationale for inclusion in early phase preclinical screening of clinical therapeutic for predicting effects in humans.
+This initiative supports the development of innovative, non-invasive measures of brain activity for use as assays in the early screening phase of treatment development.
+Assay measures to be optimized and evaluated will reflect neurophysiological and/or behavioral processes that are directly relevant to functional domains that may be impaired in mental illnesses.
+Ultimately, the goal is to identify assay measures with a strong research-based rationale for inclusion in early phase preclinical screening of treatment development for predicting clinical effects in humans.

 2. What are the key requirements for responsive applications?